Isaac-To/dotfiles/README.md

   - For the framework, I am using Oh-my-zsh which takes a lot of the guesswork out of setting up Zsh and it's plugins/themes.
 - hyprland
   - I don't use it's eye candy features for the most part though it may change in the future.
 Mainly it's just that it's popular, runs using Wayland and is actively developed.
-- fuzzel
+- ~~fuzzel~~
-  - A simple minimal runner that I use.
-I was originally going to go with rofi but I was having issues with it flickering.
+  - ~~A simple minimal runner that I use.
+I was originally going to go with rofi but I was having issues with it flickering.~~
+- sway-launcher-desktop
+  - I swapped over to this from fuzzel because it is a TUI and fits the aesthetic that I was going for.
+To be honest, it's not a massive difference.
 - waybar
   - This is basically the default top bar that most people use.
 I just took the default configuration that it comes with and made it monotone as well as disabled most of the things that do not work on Hyprland or at least things that I have been bothered enough to figure out.
 - neovim